retobuergisser/homepage/content/home/teaching.md

 #### University of Zurich

+* Social democracy in the 21st century in Switzerland and Europe, BA Seminar, Spring Term 2025.
+* The Political Economy of Climate Change, MA Seminar, Spring Term 2025.
 * Swiss Politics in Comparative Perspective, BA Lecture, Fall Term 2024.
 * The Political Economy of Climate Change, MA Seminar, Spring Term 2024.
 * The Political Economy of Climate Change, MA Seminar, Spring Term 2023.